niragam/Bluetooth-dualboot-pairing/README.md

 Download **PsExec** from Microsoft’s official Sysinternals page:
 https://learn.microsoft.com/en-us/sysinternals/downloads/psexec

-Extract the ZIP and place `PsExec.exe` somewhere accessible like on desktop.
+Extract the ZIP and place `PsExec.exe` in an accessible location, such as your desktop.

 ---
 ### 1.3 Find Your Adapter and Device MAC Addresses